Apple iPhone 14 Pro Max vs Apple iPhone SE (3rd Gen)

 Who should buy each?

-Choose the Apple iPhone 14 Pro Max if: you want top-tier battery life for all-day use, you enjoy vibrant media on a larger screen, or you take a lot of photos and videos.
+Choose the Apple iPhone 14 Pro Max if: you want a top-of-the-line camera for photography, a larger display for gaming, or need a long-lasting battery for heavy use.
 (6.7" display, 120 Hz refresh)

-Choose the Apple iPhone SE (3rd Gen) if: you need a budget-friendly entry into the iPhone ecosystem, you prefer a compact phone for easy one-handed use, or you value classic features like the Touch ID.
+Choose the Apple iPhone SE (3rd Gen) if: you prefer a compact phone for one-handed use, want an affordable entry into the Apple ecosystem, or don’t require the latest camera tech.
 (4.7" display, 60 Hz refresh)

 Conclusion